jfmrod/MAPseq/README.md

 ## 4. HISTORY
+1.2.6 (24 Mar 2020)
+- Fixed "-otutable" option using only counts from first sample.

 1.2.5 (12 Jul 2019)
 - Added "-otucounts" and "-otutable" options to generate count summary for single mapseq (.mseq) files or an otu/taxa table for multiple .mseq files